shohart/Python-projects/project_3_guess_the_number/README.md

 ### Project description

+This game is used to find a random number in a minimum number of tries possible.
+To play, the computer generates a random integer between 1 and 100, and the user has to guess what number it is.
 Creating an algorithm to guess the number the computer guessed in the minimum number of tries possible.

 :arrow_up:[to table of contents](README.md#Table-of-contents)